-License plates are issued by an agency of the state or territorial government, and in the case of the District of Columbia the District government.
+Car plates are issued by an agency of the state or territorial government, and in the case of the District of Columbia the District government.
 Some Native American tribes also issue plates.
 The U.S. federal government issues plates only for its own vehicle fleet and for vehicles owned by foreign diplomats.
 Until the 1980s, diplomatic plates were issued by the state in which the consulate or embassy was located.
-The appearances of plates are frequently chosen to contain symbols, colors, or slogans associated with the issuing jurisdiction.
+The appearances of plates varies with some containing symbols, colors, or slogans associated with the issuing jurisdiction.
 The term license plate is frequently used in statute, although in some areas tags is informally used.
-The term tag stems from small stickers issued periodically to indicate that the vehicle registration is current, rather than replacing the entire license plate each year.
+The term tag stems from small stickers issued periodically to indicate that the vehicle registration is current, rather than replacing the entire plate each year.

 Searching for Someone?
 We recommend US Search, the leading provider of People Search and Background Check reports.
 US Search has an extensive selection of people search reports, background checks, criminal records, court records, real estate and financial reports.

-Some jurisdictions issue temporary license plates made of security paper for drivers waiting for plates in the mail, or other registration issues.
-A common length of time to have temporary plates is 30 days, although Ontario offers 10 day permits, and some U.S. states allow temporary tags to be effective for up to 90 days.
+Some jurisdictions issue temporary license plates made of security paper for drivers waiting for plates in the mail.
 Temporary license plates are usually taped to the inside of the rear windshield, while some states require it to be in the front windshield.
 Expiration dates are usually hand written by regulatory employees or dealership sales personnel, but, due to easy alteration of hand written dates, some states now digitally print the date on the tag.
 If a driver continues to drive after the permit expires the vehicle can face impounding as an unplated vehicle.

-License plates have been around almost as long as automobiles, appearing in the earliest period of the transition from the horse, 1890 to 1910.
+License plates have been around almost as long as automobiles, appearing in 1890 to 1910.
 France was the first to introduce a license plate, in 1893, followed by Germany in 1896.
 The Netherlands were the first in the world to introduce a national license plate, called a “driving permit”, in 1898.
 The first licenses were plates with a number, starting at 1.
 By August, 8, 1899 the counter was at 168.
 When the Netherlands chose a different way to number the plates on 15 January, 1906 the last issued plate was 2001.